xtermjs/xtermjs.org/_docs/guides/link-handling.md

 ## Display URL on hovering

-It might helpful to show the full URL when overing over link, especally for links created by OSC 8 (which might not show the actual URL).
+It might be helpful to show the full URL when hovering over a link, especially for links created by OSC 8 (which might not show the actual URL).
 This is safety feature commonly implemented in web browsers and mail readers.

 ```js
 let _linkPopup;